Adversarial Training for Gradient Descent: Analysis Through its Continuous-time Approximation: Introduction

+\paragraph{Our work} This paper considers the mini-max game of adversarial training by alternating stochastic gradient ascent and descent.
+By establishing a continuous-time approximation to the training process in the form of a stochastic differential equation (SDE), it enables precise and analytical comparisons stochastic gradient descent and its adversarial training counterpart.
+Moreover, it confirms theoretically the robustness of adversarial training from a new gradient-flow viewpoint.
+This theoretical study is corroborated via several analytical and numerical examples.
+In the robust portfolio selection problem, it reveals an intriguing connection between adversarial training and the robust in portfolio selections, under appropriate choices of hyper-parameters such as the learning rate and the iteration steps.
+In the experiment with a logistic regression, it demonstrates that adversarial training leads to both increased robustness and reduced losses.

-This SDE framework has recently been extended to various settings of SGAs.
-For instance, \cite{Krichene2017acceleration} and \cite{an2020stochastic} introduce the SDE approximations of accelerated mirror descent, and asynchronous SGD, respectively. \cite{chaudhari2018deep} designs an entropy-regularized training algorithm motivated by the SDE approximation. \cite{chaudhari2018stochastic} builds the connection between SGD and variational inference by considering the evolution of training parameters. \cite{cao2020approximation} studies the training process of generative adversarial networks (GANs) via SDE approximations and analyzes the convergence and loss functions of GANs training.
+\paragraph{Related works} The idea of approximating discrete-time stochastic gradient algorithms (SGAs) by continuous-time SDE dynamics can be traced back to \cite{Mandt2015continuous} and \cite{Li2017Stochastic}.
+It has recently been extended to various settings of SGAs.
+For instance, \cite{Krichene2017acceleration} and \cite{an2020stochastic} establish SDE approximations of accelerated mirror descent and asynchronous SGD, respectively; \cite{chaudhari2018deep} designs an entropy-regularized training algorithm motivated by the SDE approximation; \cite{chaudhari2018stochastic} builds the connection between SGD and variational inference by considering the evolution of training parameters; and finally, \cite{cao2020approximation} studies the training process of generative adversarial networks (GANs) via a coupled SDEs system.

+The formulation of adversarial training is also closely related to robust optimization \cite{ben2009robust}, where the goal is to optimize the model's worst-case performance under data uncertainty.
+Robust optimization has a number of applications, including financial portfolio optimization \cite{blanchet2021distributionally}, \cite{data_driven}, statistics \cite{nguyen2020distributionally}, machine learning \cite{blanchet2019robust}) and reinforcement learning \cite{si2020distributional}).
+Recently, \cite{sinha2017certifying} and \cite{ren2022distributionally} investigate the empirical performance of solving robust optimization problem with adversarial training.
+Our study on the robust portfolio selection problem shows an intriguing connection between robust optimization with adversarial training, under proper choices of hyper-parameters.